jamil2018/minimal-cucumber-playwright-ts-framework/README.md

-# Cucumber JS Minimal
+# Cucumber Playwright TS Minimal

-A minimal TypeScript project setup with modern development tools and linting configuration.
+A minimal cucumber js framework that utilizes playwright as its test engine and typescript as its language.

 ## Features